danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 Even when there more than 5000 locks, there are not 5000 locks on a single partition, so there is no lock scalation to table

+Rollback the transaction

 ```sql
 ROLLBACK
 ```

-For demo purposes, load around 50000 rows on a sigle partition
+For demo purposes, load around 50000 rows on a sigle partition.
+It will take less than a minute.

 ```sql
 DECLARE @rows_in_partition int = 1